Yesterday was Ralph Macchio’s birthday.

 She finally shouts at him, “Leave me alone!!”
 She marches off without him, leaving him standing there with a crestfallen look on his face.
 People stare.
 The two of them are making a scene.
 He doesn’t care anymore.
 And now he is the one who has been publicly rejected and shamed.

 And in that moment, the transformation occurs.
-He leaps into the unknown, he tosses himself off the cliff into the fearless abyss.
+He leaps into the unknown, he tosses himself off the cliff.

-I have no empirical evidence of this, no quote to back up my theory, but I would warrant a guess that this next moment in this one episode could be responsible for Ralph Macchio’s enormous success a couple of years later in major motion pictures.
-If I had been a casting director, and I had seen that one scene in Eight is Enough, I would have thought: “That kid could carry a romantic film.”
+I have no empirical evidence of this, no quote to back up my theory, but I would warrant a guess that this next moment could be responsible for Ralph Macchio’s enormous success a couple of years later in major motion pictures.
+If I had been a casting director, and I had seen this one scene in Eight is Enough, I would have thought: “That kid could carry a film.”
 There was a seismic shift during the scene and by the end of it, he became a viable leading man.
 You think I’m kidding?
 I’m dead serious.
-Why else would I remember the scene so clearly 25 years later?
+Why else would I remember the scene so clearly decades later?

 She walks away, with an air of finality.
 He stands, helpless, and then, on impulse, he jumps up on a nearby bench, and blurts out, in tune, at the top of his lungs: “I won’t dance!
 Don’t ask me!”